 “Yes.”
 He began tapping his fingers on the volume’s cover.
-“It’s an ancient codex, the contents of which concern the history and nature of the Gods.”
+“A codex, of sorts.
+Its contents concern the history and nature of the Gods.”

 “It’s a long story,” Jacob said.

 “So what happened?”
 Yvonne asked.
-“I mean, I find it hard to believe the Catholic Church would knowingly hide a book like this.”
+“I mean, I find it hard to believe the Catholic Church would just keep a book like this lying around.”

 “Actually, my predecessor did,” Jacob said.
 “It was hidden behind a stone block in the Vatican Library, along with several crucifixes and a vial of holy water.
-He read it, but he suffered the same feelings of terror that overcame the original priest.
+He read it, but he suffered the same nightmares and paranoia that the bishop reported.
 Unlike him, however, my predecessor was determined to read it through.
-He ended up hanging himself just weeks after discovering it.
-I came across it and his notes while cleaning out his room, and took it to investigate.”
+He ended up hanging himself just a few weeks after discovering it.
+I came across it and his notes while cleaning out his room, and decided to investigate.”

 “So the Church doesn’t know it exists,” Carter said.

-“Then how did your predecessor find out about it?”
+“Then how did your predecessor find out about this?”

-Carter became quiet again, but his skepticism was beginning to fade.
-While it was possible that the notes were simply delusions of a disturbed priest, the past few days had left him open to other possibilities.
+Carter’s skepticism was beginning to fade.
+While it was possible that the notes were simply delusions of madmen, he was not about to dismiss them.
+Crazier things have happened today, he thought.

 “Should I continue?”
 Jacob asked.

 Carter shifted in his seat.
-“Yes, please,” he said.
-He didn’t really want to hear more, but he felt that an explanation was long overdue.
+“Please do.”
+He didn’t really want to hear more, but he felt that an explanation–any explanation–was long overdue.

-“So how old is this book, anyway?”
+“So what kind of book is it?”
 Pepper asked.
-“And is it just a religious text, or more of a grimoire?”
+“A chronicle, a bestiary, some sort of religious text, or more of a grimoire?”

 “Scaelin,” Fiona muttered, remembering the note on the translation.

 “That’s correct,” Jacob said.
-“The language is very difficult to understand.
-The problem is that while it has a very large list of words, the meanings of these words far outnumber their equivalents in Latin and Greek.
-This is compounded by the fact that the language only uses the nominative and genitive forms of their nouns, relies exclusively on feminine and neuter forms, excludes the opative moods of verbs, ignores perfect tenses and excludes augments.
-It’s literally incapable of speaking in the past tense.”
+“The language is difficult to understand.
+It’s a creole, but while it seems to be a very developed one, every word seems to have dozens of possible meanings, many of which don’t have equivalents in Latin and Greek.
+This is made even more frustrating by the fact that the language only uses the nominative and genitive forms of its nouns, relies exclusively on feminine and neuter forms, excludes the opative, ignores perfect tenses and doesn’t use augments.
+It’s completely incapable of speaking in the past tense.”
 He took a deep breath.
-“I’m pretty sure that the language was concurrent with classical Latin, and it probably evolved from an early version of it.
-But due to the way it works, it’s both ambiguous and precise, to the point that it’s almost a code rather than an actual language.”
+“I’m pretty sure that the language was concurrent with classical Latin at some point, and it probably evolved from an early version of it.
+But due to the way it works, it’s both maddeningly ambiguous and incredibly precise at the same time, to the point that it’s almost a code rather than an actual language.”

-“Fascinating,” Steven said.
-“But I’m more concerned with what the book says.
-That book that Pepper tried to read implies that we’re in for some serious shit.”
+“That’s fascinating,” Steven said.
+“But I’m more concerned with what the book says about Dheania.
+The book that Pepper tried to read implies that we’re in for some serious shit.”

 “In other words,” Carlton said, “they exist to further the divine plan at our expense.”

 “That’s… partly right.
 It’s definitely at our expense, but there isn’t a divine plan.
-We have a more more… basal purpose.”
+We have a more… mundane purpose.”

 “And what’s that?”
 Carlton asked.

-Jacob closed his eyes.
-“There’s no way to escape this.
-They are the light that awaits us, in the end.”
-He reached into his pocket to remove a prescription bottle, taking a moment to swallow a pill with a gulp of water.
+“There is no way to escape this.
+It will happen to every living being–every animal, every plant, everything that dies.
+After all, they are the light that awaits us, in the end.”
+He paused, and removed a prescription bottle from his pocket.
 “Tomorrow…” he said, “tomorrow I say goodbye to my sister and my cousin.
 Two people we all loved, who right now are suffering a fate worse than Hell itself.”

-It wasn’t hard to hear the pain in his voice.
+Fiona found herself staring out at the growing darkness.
+She finally had her answers, but those answers brought her no comfort.
 It shouldn’t be like this, she thought.
 We’re alive.
 We exist.
 We have rights.
+We matter.
 Don’t we?
-She didn’t want to believe her cousin.
-She didn’t want to accept that that was the reason why she was alive.
+She didn’t want to believe it.
+She didn’t want to accept that that was the reason she was alive.

-With only a week remaining, she feared the worse was yet to come.
-There would be no stopping it, no softening the blow, no coming back from the brink.
 She realized at that moment what that prophecy foretold.
 The world was not coming to an end.
-There would be death on a massive scale, but life would survive.
-Why wouldn’t it?
-The gods were timeless, but she doubted they had the patience to start from scratch.
-After all, the Earth was nearly five billion years old.
-The first prokaryotic cells appeared only around four billion years ago, and the first sexually reproducing species in just a little more than one billion.
-And it was only one hundred thousand years ago that the first anatomically modern humans appeared; it made no sense for the gods to waste all of that and wipe the slate clean.
+There would be death–probably a lot of it–but life would go on.
+And why wouldn’t it?
+After all, the Earth was nearly nearly five billion years old.
+The first prokaryotic cells appeared only around four billion years ago, and the first multicellular species only a little more than one billion.
+It made no sense for the gods to waste all that and wipe the slate clean.